 If you desire a certified copy back, enclose an additional $50.
 Processing lead times vary, but in general, it can take several weeks to get your LLC certificate back from the Secretary of State’s office.
-Expedited service is available; $100 additional for same day turnaround, $50 additional for 24 hour turnaround.
+Expedited service is available; $100 additional for a same-day turnaround, $50 additional for a 24-hour turnaround.

 Questions may be directed to (302) 739-3073.